zlagpacan/LOROF/spec/design/alu_iq.md

 ### writeback bus
 - WB_valid_by_bank
     - indicate that writeback is being performed on the associated bank
+        - a writeback indicates that the value is available for forwarding on the next cycle. an op is a contender for issue if its operands are all ready or forwardable on the next cycle.
+        - if an op cannot be issued on this cycle but it sees an operand PR writeback, then the operand's status becomes ready
     - IDLE VALUE: 4'b0000
 - WB_upper_PR_by_bank
     - indicate the upper PR bits which writeback is being performed on by the associated bank
         - PR's are identified by 6 bits
         - there are 4 banks, and the 2 lowest bits of a PR indicate the bank it belongs to
         - a PR can be uniquely identified as being written back to by going to the bank it belongs to and checking waiting for the associated upper 4 bits to receive a writeback
+    - simultaneous writeback is allowed for different PR's if there are no bank conflicts
     - IDLE VALUE: {4'x, 4'x, 4'x, 4'x}

 ### ALU op issue to ALU pipeline